RoadToPurpose/HUAWEI/README.md

 - random - if the source data should be generated

 if the first argument is file
-- the second argument is the path to the file with matrix A
+- the second argument is the path to the file with matrix A (see heading "File Format")
-- the third argument is the path to the file with matrix B
+- the third argument is the path to the file with matrix B (see heading "File Format")
 - the fourth argument is the number of decimal places when displaying matrices

 if the first argument is random